The Transparency Trend

 Transparency.
 It’s what consumers have come to expect from the brands they buy, especially when it involves their food.
+It’s why many brands have turned to transparency campaigns to communicate their commitment to consumers.

 From the geographic origin of ingredients to how – and by whom – they are grown and harvested, consumers expect more from their loaf of bread than simply to serve as bookends for a sandwich.
 With the ease of accessing (and publishing) information online, conversations about these topics are happening, whether or not brands choose to partake in the discussion.